zzw1123/mxnet-finding-tiny-face/README.md

 * then save them in the result file "./results/test_stair_enter_results/"

 * average processing time is 2.6 seconds
-* total processing time is 164.96s while processing 55 images which is obviously faster than the original code by matlab（https://github.com/peiyunh/tiny） which is 212s.
+* total processing time is 164.96s of processing 55 images which is obviously much faster than the original code by matlab（https://github.com/peiyunh/tiny） which is 1060s.

 ## Using method: